Acton, Wrexham: Welsh Cup Final

 In 1878 the Racecourse was unavailable as a venue for the first Welsh Cup Final, so Sir Robert Cunliffe provided land measuring 110 m x 69 m within Acton Park as a playing field for the final.

 Housing

-From the 30th July 1920 until 1970, about half of the park was developed as an area for housing.
+From 30 July 1920 until 1970, about half of the park was developed as an area for housing.
 The remaining 17 ha of the original estate forms the majority of the present day park.
 The site of the original hall had been in use for several years as a waste disposal site for local residents, but in 2005 a residential development was built in the style of the original hall consisting mainly of flats with a small number of houses within the original boundaries of Acton Hall.

 Governance

-The community is divided into five electoral wards - Acton, Borras, Little Acton, Maesydre and Rhosnesni - which each elect a councillor to Wrexham County Borough Council.
+The community is divided into five electoral wards – Acton, Borras, Little Acton, Maesydre and Rhosnesni – which each elect a councillor to Wrexham County Borough Council.

 There is also an elected community council with 16 community councillors representing six community wards (the Acton county ward being subdivided into Acton Central and Acton Park).